 So in the first month lots were cast.
 And the lot fell on the twelfth month.
 That's eleven months away, the following February-March.
 Was that mere coincidence?
-No. It meant Haman would have to sit on his wicked scheme for almost a year--just the right amount of time for God to turn the tables on him!
+No. It meant Haman would have to sit on his wicked scheme for almost a year, as we'll see, just the perfect amount of time for God to turn the tables on him!